Weather satellite detects record-cold cloud temperature of minus-168 degrees

 Counterintuitively, the tropopause is coldest over the equator and comparatively mild over the poles.
 That’s because the atmosphere is taller at the equator where the surface is warmer, and subsequently the tropopause is much higher up.

-Vigorous thunderstorms can occasionally produce “overshooting tops,” or a bulge atop a flattened anvil where a strong updraft has so much momentum that it carries air pockets above where they’d otherwise stop rising.
+Vigorous thunderstorms can occasionally produce “overshooting tops,” or a bulge atop a flattened anvil where a strong updraft has so much momentum that it carries air pockets above where they would otherwise stop rising.
 In a sense, the air is rising quickly enough that it can’t put the breaks on.
 Sometimes those overshooting tops puncture the tropopause.

-In the southern West Pacific, the tropopause is known to be very cold, averaging around minus-120 degrees.
+In the southern west Pacific, the tropopause is known to be very cold, averaging around minus-120 degrees.

 “The Western Pacific usually has a very cold tropopause, on average more than [25 degrees] colder than over the USA for example,” Proud wrote.
 “This together with the very warm seas makes perfect conditions for these massive, cold storms.”

-He said that more than three quarters of the coldest storms the pair investigated occurred over the ocean.
+He said more than three-quarters of the coldest storms the pair investigated occurred over the ocean.

-“We saw no really cold storms at all over the USA,” wrote Proud.
+“We saw no really cold storms at all over the USA,” Proud wrote.
 “We were only looking for those below [minus-139 degrees] and found none that cold.
-US storms can be very nasty in terms of hazards, but they’re also a warmer than the tropical/oceanic beasts!”
+US storms can be very nasty in terms of hazards, but they’re also … warmer than the tropical/oceanic beasts!”

-The record-cold thunderstorms in question formed between 163 and 165 degrees east longitude about four degrees south of the equator in December 2018.
+The record-cold thunderstorms in question formed between 163 and 165 degrees east longitude, about four degrees south of the equator in December 2018.
 Over the course of four hours, storms developed and towered upward, their tops ultimately cooling below the tropopause temperature.
 That’s largely because they radiated more heat to space than they absorbed from the surrounding environment, resulting in net cooling.

 That’s around the time that the NOAA-20 satellite flew overhead.
 There are two main types of satellites — geostationary, which are fixed over a given location, and polar-orbiting.
 The NOAA-20 satellite is a polar-orbiting satellite; it traces lines of longitude in the skies some 512 miles above the ground, passing over both poles and scanning one slice of the Earth every 101 minutes.
 Onboard the satellite are five key instruments, among them the Visible Infrared Imaging Radiometer Suite, or VIIRS.
 That’s the apparatus that measures the temperature of cloud tops.

 One of the pixels returned by the VIIRS satellite pegged the most extreme cloud top as being at 161.96 degrees Kelvin, or minus-168.42 Fahrenheit — the coldest cloud-top temperature ever ascertained by satellite.
-According to the paper, it beats out the minus-152 degree measurement obtained over Tropical Cyclone Hilda in 1992 and narrowly edges out the minus-165 reading over Typhoon Kammuri, which slammed the Philippines at Category 4 strength in December of 2019.
+According to the paper, it beats out the minus-152 degree measurement obtained over Tropical Cyclone Hilda in 1992 and narrowly edges out the minus-165 reading over Typhoon Kammuri, which slammed the Philippines at Category 4 strength in December 2019.

-As thunderstorm activity continues to blossom in a world of gradually-warming sea surface temperatures, the pair has already documented an uptick in the frequency of ultracold thunderstorm cloud tops.
+As thunderstorm activity continues to blossom in a world of gradually warming sea surface temperatures, the pair has already documented an uptick in the frequency of ultracold thunderstorm cloud tops.
 They’re unsure exactly the cause — but agree the phenomenon merits further study.

 “[It’s unclear] whether it’s a climate trend or whether it’s coincidental weather conditions … coming together,” Proud wrote.